I. Abstract

 Tooling support is expected to grow via standard-conformant implementations, easing adoption across domains and infrastructures.

-9.1.
+8.1.1.
 Hierarchical Structure

-| Model Element | Zarr v2 Encoding | Zarr v3 Encoding |
+| CDM Element | Zarr v2 Encoding | Zarr v3 Encoding |

 |---|---|---|

-| Root Dataset | Directory with .zgroup and .zattrs | Directory with zarr.json, with node_type: group |
+| Group | Directory with .zgroup and .zattrs | Directory containing zarr.json with "node_type": "group" |

-| Array | Subdirectory with .zarray and .zattrs | Subdirectory with zarr.json, with node_type: array |
+| Variable (Array) | Directory with .zarray and .zattrs | Directory containing zarr.json with "node_type": "array" |

-| Attributes | .zattrs file | attributes field in zarr.json |
+| Attributes | .zattrs file (JSON object) | attributes field in zarr.json |

-9.2.
+8.1.2.
 Dimensions

-Dimensions define the axes along which variables are indexed.
+Dimensions define the index axes for variables.

 {